TheEdoRan/next-safe-action/packages/website/docs/getting-started.md

 ## Usage

 :::note
-Turning on any `experimental` features in Next.js will switch the used React version to experimental.
+Turning on Server Actions in Next.js configuration file will switch the used React version to experimental.
 :::

 ### 1. Enable server actions in Next.js